na-na-hi/renget/archive/mpcs.md

 ### Arcmeed Pnast [OC] [Male] [Femboy] [Adventurer] [Half-Kobold]

 >**Arcmeed Pnast** *is a 20 year old half-kobold, half-human "adventurer".
 He's famed as an adventurer for being absolutely terrible at it.
-Regularly breaking his weapons and damaging his gear, unable to complete quests, and without a single coin to his name because of his love of eating cake frosting (Yes. :wtf: Just the cake frosting).
+Regularly breaking his weapons and damaging his gear, unable to complete quests, and without a single coin to his name because of his love of eating cake frosting (Yes.
+Just the cake frosting).
 To make ends meet, he often has to "reluctantly" sell his body.
 Are you buying?!?!?!*

 Formatted with: Scrip+Boostyle
 [Json](https://files.catbox.moe/phjxox.json)